Siege of Skardu: Siege of Skardu

-In June the prince of Chitral Mata-ul-Mulk arrived in Skardu with his brother Burhan-ud-Din and a contingent of Chitral bodyguards.
-He took charge after Babar Khan was sent to Ladakh on 12 June.
-His arrival was instrumental in turning the tide of war as he brought with him four pieces of light artillery.
-From 19 June till the end the Skardu garrison had the continuous support of the Royal Indian Air Force.
-By mid-August 1948, the Skardu garrison was in beggarly shape and the Kashmir forces began to leave the fort in small batches on 13 August 1948.
-On 14 August 1948 and with the last box of the reserve ammunition used, the garrison surrendered to Col. Mata-ul-Mulk.
-All the remaining men were reportedly killed by the invaders, except for Col. Thapa and his Sikh orderly, who were taken prisoner.
-Skardu fell and along with southern Baltistan, became part of Pakistan-administered Kashmir, later renamed Gilgit-Baltistan.
+Thapa however treated the prince's message with contempt and refused.
+From 19 June till the end the Indian garrison had the continuous support of the Royal Indian Air Force.
+By mid-August 1948, the Indian garrison was in beggarly shape and the Kashmir forces began to leave the fort in small batches on 13 August 1948.
+On 14 August 1948 and with the last box of the reserve ammunition used, the garrison capitulated to col. Mata-ul-Mulk.
+All the remaining men were reportedly killed, except for Col. Thapa and his Sikh orderly.
+Col. Thapa, who had earned his respect from Mata-ul-Mulk due to his last stand, was released a few weeks later, and was awarded Maha Vir Chakra by the Indian government.